nathanbabcock/ffmpeg-sidecar/README.md

 the pain points that you would encounter if you were to use the CLI directly on its own:

-- Raw data can easily move in and out of FFmpeg instances, or piped between them.
+- Raw data can easily move in and out of FFmpeg instances, or pipe between them.
 Under the hood they are moving across stdin and stdout.
-- Rich semantic information is recovered from the ffmpeg stderr logs, including:
+- Rich semantic information is recovered from the FFmpeg stderr logs, including:
   - Progress updates (frame #, timestamp, speed, bitrate, ...)
   - Input/output metadata and stream mappings
   - Warnings & errors